manav0/HybridDR_ADF_Repository/README.md

 **Azure Portal sample snapshots for HybridDR Data Factory**

+Using the Azure Portal, you can browse the completed Data Factory using the diagram view (see below) to see the final result.
 Below Samples are based on workflows for loading 2 source data files. # of Pipelines will grow/reduce dynamically based on number of source data files